Homemade Cherry Pie

 - I like to keep everything cold while I’m putting the pie together.
 While I’m working on the pie crust I will keep my cherries chilled.
 And once the whole pie is put together and brushed with egg wash I like to chill the whole pie in the fridge or freezer for at least 15 minutes.
 This is totally optional but cold butter/dough is the key to a flaky pie crust, and it’s probably a bit too warm after you’ve rolled out the dough, poured in the filling, and crimp the edges.
 Throwing it in the freezer first is your flaky dough insurance.
 If you are going to do this I recommend preheating the oven while pie is chilling no earlier.

-- Another step that is optional but recommended is dusting the base pie crust with sole flour and sugar before pouring herb the filling.
+- Another step that is optional but recommended is dusting the base pie crust with a pinch of flour and sugar before pouring herb the filling.
 It’s just a small amount but helps prevent a soggy bottom crust.
 It’s helps any extra juices from the cherrie to thicken up.

 - Lastly and this is the hardest part of all, especially if you have zero patience like me; let the pie cool almost to room temperature so the juices thicken.
 This will make it easier to slice and serve.
 If you slice into a hot pie, the filling will slide out.
 It will be a mess!
 A happy and delicious mess but if you are serving it to company you might want to plan ahead accordingly.